 Mary Anna then began receiving his monthly pension payments.
 [Widow App. #744.449 - Cert. #542.499] She survived her husband by 15 years, becoming senile toward the end.
 She suffered from a building in her bile duct ("bilary calculi") which led to gangrene.
 She died at home south of Longsdale at the age of 82 on June 9, 1916.
 Interment was in Mertztown.
 She was survived by a brother, Manoah Eck of Lebanon, PA.

 Daughter Sarah Elizabeth Pilgert (1853-1931) was born in 1853.
+Unmarried at the age of 17, she worked with her father as a cigar-maker in Longswamp.
 She wedded Stephen Long ( ? - ? ).
 Their three children were Jacob Long, Amandus Long and Clara Boyer.
 The Longs' residence in 1901-1931 was in Longsdale near Mertztown.
 Sarah died at home at the age of 77 in March 1931.
 Burial was in Longswamp Cemetery, with Rev. William L. Meckstroth officiating.
 An obituary printed in the Allentown Morning Call said that her survivors included four grandchildren and three great-grandchildren.

 Daughter Mary "Amanda" Pilgert (1857-1936) was born on Jan.
 7, 1857.
 She married John Brensinger (June 12, 1848-1921), son of Harry and Hettie (Oswald) Brensinger.
 Their only known children were Jennie H. Derr and Willoughby H. Brensinger.
 John earned income over the years as a carpenter.
 When the federal census enumeration was made in 1880, the Brensingers resided in Longswamp Township, Berks County, and their 12-year-old nephew Harris Hammel (or "Hummel") lived under their roof.
 Circa 1901, their home was in Palm, PA and in 1916-1931 in Bally/Huff's Church.
 Sadly, suffering from heart valve disease, John died at age 72 on April 21, 1921.
 His remains were placed into rest in Huff's Church Cemetery.
 As a widow in 1936, she dwelled in Huff's Church.
-She became senile in her final years and died at age 79 on Feb.
+She became senile in her final years and moved into the Barto home of her married daughter Jennie Derr. died at age 79 on Feb.
 21, 1936.
-Burial was in Huff's Church Cemetery, and daughter Jennie Derr of Barto was the informant for the death certificate.
+Burial was in Huff's Church Cemetery, with Rev. W.F.
+Bond preaching the funeral service.
+Daughter Jennie Derr was the informant for the death certificate.

 Daughter Ida Jane Pilgert (1861-1901) was born on Valentine's Day 1861 in Longswamp Township.
 At the age of less than two months, she was baptized by Rev. William Barly, with Francis and Mary Reeser serving as sponsors.
 On Sept.
 25, 1879, when she was age 18, she was united in matrimony with David G. Fisher (Nov.
 4, 1859-1947), a native of Hancock, Berks County and one of eight children of Amos and Eva (Ginginger) Fisher.
 Their wedding ceremony was presided over by Rev. B.E.
 Kramlich.
 The couple bore eight children, of whom two sadly died in infancy.
 The surviving six offspring were Morris Sylvester Fischer, Annie Collins, Silas L. Fisher, William H. Fisher, Mary Esther Schweyer and Ralph Emerson Fisher.
 Circa 1900, they lived in South Bethlehem at 724 East Fourth Street, and David earned a living as a day laborer.
 On the first of February 1901, as she approached her 40th birthday, Ida Jane contracted a deadly case of pneumonia.
 Said the Allentown Morning Call, "she grew gradually worse, although under the best medical care, until she sank to her last sleep."
 Death swept her away on Feb.
 4, 1901.
 An obituary in the Morning Call referred to her as "esteemed."
 David outlived his bride by almost half a century and apparently never remarried.
 He belonged to the Mertztown Church, and moved to Allentown in about 1927.
 He worked for Bethlehem Steel as an ingot foreman.
 His final address was at 225½ North 14th Street in Allentown.
 At his 71st birthday in 1930, his daughter held a roast turkey dinner for the family, and the following year the birthday meal was a rabbit dinner.
 Burdened with acute heart disease and senility, he passed away at age 86 on March 10, 1947.
 Burial was in Mertztown Cemetery, with an obituary published in the Allentown Morning Call.
 He was survived by 16 grandchildren and six great-grandchildren.